 Parents’ Lifelines of Eastern Ontario (PLEO) The Ottawa chapter of Parents for Children’s Mental Health (PCMH), PLEO provides support and information to parents and caregivers with children, youth, and young adults to age 24 who are facing mental health challenges.
-PLEO Parent/Caregiver Support Groups are open to everyone.
-No registration is required.
-Support groups are offered in Ottawa as well as in some regional communities.
-One does not need to be associated with the facility where the meetings are held to attend.
-Support groups currently exist in Ottawa, Kanata, Kemptville, Carleton Place, Pembroke, and Renfrew.
-For more information, call 613-321-3211 or toll free at 1-855-775-7005.
-Alternatively, complete the form on the contact page or Email email@example.com.
+PLEO Parent/Caregiver Support Groups (Link) are open to everyone and registration is not required.
+For more information, call 613-321-3211 (toll free 1-855-775-7005), or Email firstname.lastname@example.org.

 Psychiatric Survivors of Ottawa is a community of peers and their families using individuals’ lived experiences with the mental health system to support one another in moving towards their full potential.
-PSO offers peer and family peer support, public education, volunteer opportunities, connections to other community services – and much more – to people experiencing mental health challenges and their families.
-Family Peer Support: Mondays 6:30-8:30pm.
-For friends and family of people with mental health challenges.
-Drop-in format.
-Every other week, they discuss a topic such as communication, boundaries or letting go of control. www.pso-ottawa.ca/family-peer-support-groups.
+PSO offers family peer support services (Link), public education, volunteer opportunities, and connections to other community services to people experiencing mental health challenges and their families.

 Other caregiver-related organizations include: